-From 28 January 2013, householders who use the Green Deal to make improvements such as loft insulation, solid wall insulation and replacement windows will qualify.
+From 28 January 2013, householders who used the Green Deal to make improvements such as loft insulation, solid wall insulation and replacement windows would qualify.

-However, it seems that lending will need to come from utility companies or others signing up to being Green Deal Providers and lending will only take place under a Green Deal Plan if it meets with the scheme's "golden rule" which requires energy savings to be greater than the repayments.
-You may need to pay a Green Deal Assessor to make recommendations to you before you can approach a Green Deal Provider.
+However, that lending needed to come from utility companies or others signing up to being Green Deal Providers and lending would only take place under a Green Deal Plan if it met with the scheme's "golden rule" which requires energy savings to be greater than the repayments.
+You would need to pay a Green Deal Assessor around £120 to make recommendations to you before you can approach a Green Deal Provider.

-Interest rates on the loans are expected to be around 7%.
+Interest rates on the loans were as high as 7%.

 He admitted that the economic circumstances mean that DECC has had to look for new solutions and "pioneering new ways of turning this Government into the greenest ever".

 He said: "We use more energy to heat our homes than Sweden, where it is seven degrees colder in January.
 We might as well be standing outside burning £50 notes".
 The Green Deal will use the money saved on energy bills to pay for insulation.

 But it won't just be about insulation.
 He also mentioned plans for growth in generating low-carbon electricity, to power vehicles and also technologies such as heat pumps.

 He explained: "Forty miles from here, at Gwynt y Mor, they’ll start building a new offshore wind farm next year, big enough to power a third of the homes in Wales.
 I want to see this again and again round Britain’s coasts.
 And there is huge potential too for other renewables: energy from waste, wave, tidal power, and solar.
 Much of this will be local as it is in Germany".